drishyakj/ResultRecorder/README.md

 Steps to run the application

 1. Install XAMPP
-2. Go the location where XAMPP is installed( Probably in Eg: Local Disk(C:))
+2. Go the location where XAMPP is installed( Probably in,  Eg: Local Disk(C:))
 3. Open folder named XAMPP
 4. Open folder named htdocs and create a folder "asd" ( if you want to give other names change the location details from all the php codes accordingly)
 5. Store or download the contents from the github repository folder "htdocs" to the folder asd (created in step 4)